Addenda to Sussex Coils & Loops

 Although this statement dates from twenty-eight years after the publication of Johnston’s article, and nineteen after the death of Skeat, it suggests that the latter was indeed aware of the Knucker Hole, and had formed the opinion on its etymology asserted by Johnston.

-p.74 CHARLES G. JOINER
+p.74: CHARLES G. JOINER

 Charles G. Joiner makes five appearances in the Sussex County Magazine during the course of 1929, although I cannot find any trace of him elsewhere in its run.
 In the March issue, it is stated that he has won the first prize of one guinea in a competition, for sending in the best imaginary conversation “between Charles II. and his attendants during the historical ride over the Sussex Downs to Brighthelmstone”.
 He has letters printed in July, August and December: “The Knucker of Lyminster” is also published in the December issue, perhaps marking the culmination of his interest in the magazine.
 In the competition announcement, his address is given as Charlton House, Arundel, but he is not listed as an occupant there in either the 1921 Census or the 1939 Register.
 He evidently had family roots in West Sussex, as he writes of his great-grandfather holding land in Watersfield in his final letter.

-p.77 JOHN BISHOP
+p.77: JOHN BISHOP

 I had wondered if Bishop might have proved to be the single source of both Joiner and Sisson’s tales, but he is not a good match for Joiner’s hedger, if the portrayal of the latter is based upon a genuine informant.
-While the hedger had “lived at Toddington all my life”, Bishop cannot have settled in Sussex before the age of thirty, as the two elder children listed in the census were born in Acton and Amersham respectively: his youngest son was born in 1905 in Coldwaltham, less than ten miles from Lyminster.
+While the hedger had “lived at Toddington all my life”, Bishop cannot have settled in Sussex before the age of thirty, as the two elder children named in the census were born in Acton and Amersham respectively: his youngest son was born in 1905 in Coldwaltham, less than ten miles from Lyminster.

 ADDITIONAL BIBLIOGRAPHY